B-Bracke/SAM-Segmentation-Tool/README.md

-# SAM Image Segmentation Tool
+# SAM Image Segmentation GUI Tool
 This script provides a simple GUI tool for image segmentation using the SAM model locally.
 The tool allows the user to load an image, select a prompt mode (single point or bounding box), and then select a point or draw a bounding box on the image to generate a segmentation mask.
 The mask or cutout can be saved as an image file.
 The tool uses the SAM model to generate the segmentation mask based on the user input.

 ![image SAM gui tool example](https://raw.githubusercontent.com/B-Bracke/SAM-Segmentation-Tool/main/SAM%20gui%20tool.jpg)